Chris Christie: The former governor who wants to be US president

 He threw his hat in the ring for the 2016 presidential election but dropped out after a poor early showing and endorsed the eventual president, Donald Trump.

-The pair have since fallen out and Mr Christie is now trying to launch his political comeback.
-But he has an uphill task given his poor approval ratings among Republican voters, according to NBC News.
+The pair have since fallen out and Mr Christie, 60, is now trying to launch his political comeback.
+But he has an uphill task given his poor approval ratings among Republican voters.

 Rising star